course-files/ME555-Design-Optimization-for-Welfare-Economics/README.md

-#  Design Optimization for Welfare Economics
+#  Application of Design Optimization in the Welfare Economics of Rural Agricultural-Based Communities
+## A Case Study of Siaya County, Kenya

 | Key                                                               | Value                                                                                                                                                                              |
 |---------------|---------------------------------------------------------|